XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-03.md

 ## 5G E2E Network Slice Mapping Identifier

-The following network slice related identifiers in management, control and data planes play an important role in the end-to-   end network slice mapping:
+The following network slice related identifiers in management, control and data planes play an important role in the end-to-end network slice mapping:

 * Single Network Slice Selection Assistance Information (S-NSSAI): the end-to-end network slice identifier, which is defined in      {{TS-23.501}}; S-NSSAI is used during 3GPP network slice signaling process.

 * Network Slice Service identifier : An identifier allocated by IETF Network Slice Controller (NSC) in the management plane.
 See {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

+In the context of this document, the 3GPP Network Slice Instance (NSI) is identified by the S-NSSAI value, which represents the end-to-end network slice instance.
+The mapping described in this document refers to the association between this NSI (via S-NSSAI) and the corresponding IETF Network Slice Service identifier.

 ## 5G E2E Network Slice Mapping Procedure